V4l3R/hardhat-fund-me/README.md

 This is a project based on the FreeCodeCamp tutorial

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It comes with contracts, tests for the contracts, and scripts that deploys them.

 To run it: